Skip to Main Content

 Pre-Qualifying Committee Meeting

-By January 31 of year one, the student presents their research project to the thesis committee.
-Before the meeting, the student prepares a one-page single-space preliminary research (pre-prospectus) proposal, sent to the thesis committee and the IMP office at least one week prior to the meeting.
+By January 31st of year one, the student presents their research project to the thesis committee.
+In advance of the meeting, the student should prepare a written Preprospectus (aims, background and studies/plans to date) of the proposed thesis (Prospectus) and distribute to the committee members and the IMP office at least one week prior to the Preprospectus meeting.
 The proposal should be reviewed by the primary mentor.
-The student meets with the committee to present and discuss the research proposal (the meeting should be for one hour).
-Assuming committee agreement after discussion, the student and committee decide upon a list of reading topics on which the student will be examined during the comprehensive qualifying examination, with subsequent selection of approximately 10-12 primary and 2-3 review papers on the topic.
-Before the comprehensive qualifying examination, the student will meet with each committee member at least once to discuss the papers (reading topic).
+The student meets with the committee to present and discuss the research proposal (the meeting should be for one hour and held in person).
+Assuming committee agreement after discussion, the student and committee decide upon a list of reading topics on which the student will be examined during the comprehensive qualifying examination.
+The student should come prepared with a list of reading topics, presented on a slide.
+One topic is assigned to each committee member, and the student will read 10-12 primary articles with that member in at least one (one-on-one) meeting before the qualifying examination.
+The student picks the articles, providing them to the committee member for approval in advance of the one-on-one session.
+In addition, a timetable (on a slide) should be provided by the student, with the qualifying (Prospectus) exam to occur approximately two-three months after the Preprospectus meeting.

-By the end of the spring term year one, or no later than the end of fall term year two, students are expected to take their qualifying examination.
+By August 31st of year one students are expected to take their qualifying examination.
 The qualifying examination is comprised of two components:

 1. preparation and discussion of thesis prospectus and oral examination, and